 PageRank 4 – Above Average.
 You’re starting to get warm.

 PageRank 5 – Good.
 With a 5 you may land on the first page of some search terms, give yourself a hand.

 PageRank 6 – Great.
 You’ve done some good work.
 You’ll be able to contend for some top positions.

 PageRank 7 – You’re on fire!
 If you have a seven, you’re a top site.
 Most small and medium size companies should dream of sevens.

 PageRank 8 –You must be huge similar to ESPN.com

 “Did you know there’s a place in Google where pages are listed because human editors have selected them, rather than Google’s crawling of the web?
 It’s called the Google Directory, and it’s based on work done by editors at the Open Directory Project.
 When Google added the Open Directory’s information to its site back in March 2000, the key difference was that the Google Directory edition sorted listings according to PageRank score,” as per Search Engine Land.

 PageRank is just a score that represents the importance of your webpage as Google estimates it (By the way, that estimate of importance is considered to be Google’s opinion and protected in the US by the First Amendment).

 Now that you know what a PageRank is and what it can do for you, you must take the latest news by Google seriously.
 If Google will remove the toolbar PageRank, then how will you measure your rank?
-You might also be thinking how Google will determine it?
+You might also be thinking about how Google will determine it.
 Google explained, “We still use PageRank data internally within the ranking algorithm, but the external PageRank values shown in the Toolbar are going away completely.”

 So be prepared and plan accordingly.